42BV/restzilla/README.md

 ### Service ###

-It is also possible to create a custom service, just implement the CrudService interface.
-Or you could overwrite the AbstractCrudService template class:
+It is also possible to create a custom service.
+Services must implement the CrudService interface, but we also provide an AbstractCrudService template class:

 ```java
 @Service